Introduction

 If they do need to get testing, students should ask whether the college offers it; most don’t, but a few do.
 If the college doesn’t do testing, students should ask if the disability services office has a referral list.

-Before families hire anyone to do the needed testing, they should read my tips on what to should look for in a private report and learn how to check that they’ll get a good (not just long) report.
+Before you hire anyone to do the needed testing, read my tips on what to should look for in a private report and learn how to check that they’ll get a good (not just long) report.
 For additional resources, they can read about ways to get testing at a reduced cost, and how to try to get insurance to cover testing.

 Learn more about documentation, how students register for accommodations, and what might or might not be available.
 Read my book, Seven Steps to College Success: A Pathway for Students with Disabilities.